Avaiga/taipy-doc/docs/manuals/deployment/linux/ubuntu.md

 python app.py
 ```

-The application is running locally, you can access to it with the browser on the URL `http://127.0.0.1:5000/`.
+The application is running locally, you can access to it with the browser on the URL _http://127.0.0.1:5000/_.

 ## Prepare the application for deployment

 This configuration is great for local development but not enough for deployment.
 By default, Taipy application are on the debug mode.
 Before putting your application accessible on the Internet,
-you should turn off this mode by passing the `debug` parameter with the value False.
+you should turn off this mode by passing the _debug_ parameter with the value False.
 Then you should inform Taipy that
-it should not run the application by itself but delegate the execution by setting the parameter `run_server` to False.
+it should not run the application by itself but delegate the execution by setting the parameter _run_server_ to False.
-Then, you should expose to the Web Application Server uWSGI the Flask application by using `Gui._get_flask_app()`.
+Then, you should expose to the Web Application Server uWSGI the Flask application by using `(Gui)._get_flask_app()^`.

-The new content of `app.py` should now be:
+The new content of _app.py_ should now be:
 ```
 from taipy import Gui